 - Inadequately warming up before exercise

-Returning to sports or other activities that are demanding of the hamstrings before a hamstring injury has full healed will also increase chances of a recurring hamstring injury.
+Returning to sports or other activities that are demanding of the hamstrings before a hamstring injury has fully healed also increases chances of a recurring hamstring injury.

 Generally, symptoms include a sudden sharp pain in the back of the thigh during exercise, when walking, or when bending over.
 It may be accompanied by a snapping feeling.

-- Grade 1 – Some tenderness or indication of sudden pain in a point at the back of the thigh.
+- In a grade 1 strain there is usually some tenderness or an indication of sudden pain in a point at the back of the thigh.
 Grade 1 made only cause slight pain or a sensation of tenderness in the thigh.

-- Grade 2 – Sudden sharp pain at the back of the thigh.
+- With a grade 2 strain there might be a sudden sharp pain at the back of the thigh.
 There may be some bruising and/or swelling.
 There will likely also be some loss of range of motion.

-- Grade 3 – Sudden sharp pain at the back of the thigh usually accompanied by swelling, bruising, and difficulty putting weight on the injured leg
+- In a grade 3 strain there will likely be a sudden sharp pain at the back of the thigh, which is usually accompanied by swelling, bruising, and difficulty putting weight on the injured leg.